 Salary Reduction Contribution Limits

 A SIMPLE IRA salary reduction agreement has different limits.
-For 2022, a SIMPLE IRA’s annual maximum contribution is $14,000 with a catch-up contribution of up to $3,000 for those age 50 and older.
+For 2024, a SIMPLE IRA’s annual maximum contribution is $16,000 with a catch-up contribution of up to $3,500 for those age 50 and older.
+For 2023, the annual maximum SIMPLE IRA contribution limit is $15,500 and $3,500 for those 50 and up.

 Salary Reduction Contribution Plan Withdrawal Rules